We’re in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

 Zotero Reference Test pane (csledit.xul)

 The Zotero Reference Test pane is a tool to edit CSL styles.
-It can be opened by entering chrome://zotero/content/tools/csledit.xul in the Firefox address bar.
-In Zotero Standalone, it can be opened using the button “Open CSL Editor” at the bottom of the advanced tab of the Zotero preferences.
+It can be opened using the button “Open CSL Editor” at the bottom of the Cite tab of the Zotero preferences.

 The test pane provides instant processing of a CSL style, using items selected in your local copy of Zotero.
 After loading the pane, you are shown a toolbar, and a split browser window underneath.
 The first step in using the test pane is to select a CSL style.
 You can paste the code of an independent style into the upper window, or select an installed style from the pull-down menu on the right.
 The next step is to select one or more items in your local Zotero library, and click the “Refresh” button.
 The lower window now shows formatted citations and bibliographic entries for the selected items and CSL style.